HewlettPackard/hpegl-metal-os-windows-iso/README.md

 * MPIO ability for remote storage products + expansion
 * iSCSI for remote storage
 * Access via SSH with shared secure keys supplied at boot

+> [!NOTE]
+> If you want to persist a known password after the built-in Administrator account is renamed
+> to GreenlakeAdmin, you can modify `glm-user-data.template.dos` and add `passwd: <Your Clear Text Password>`
+> to the `users` section under the appropriate user entry.
+However please note that password will be
+> stored in clear text in the user-data file.

 ### Network Setup